The Shared State Trap: How a FastAPI 'Optimisation' Leaked User Data

 One shared dict.
 All requests.

 Any await is a potential interleave point.
-Our handler set the context, then immediately awaited — a cache lookup, a database call, sometimes just asyncio.sleep(0) for batching.
+Our handler set the context, then immediately awaited something (a cache lookup, a DB call, sometimes just asyncio.sleep(0) for batching).
 In that window, another request could write to the same dict.
 When the first request resumed, it read the wrong org ID, queried with the wrong filter, and returned the wrong tenant's data.

-Under low load, the timing rarely aligned.
+Under low load, the timing almost never aligned.
 Under production load with dozens of concurrent requests, it happened constantly.
-Because the responses were structurally valid — correct JSON shape, HTTP 200, real data — no automated monitor caught it.
+Responses were structurally valid (correct JSON shape, HTTP 200, real data) so no automated monitor caught anything.
 There was nothing to catch.
 From the system's perspective, everything was working.

-Python 3.7 introduced contextvars — a module designed exactly for this problem.
+Python 3.7 introduced contextvars, which is built for exactly this problem.
 A ContextVar is automatically scoped to the current async task (or OS thread).
 Each coroutine gets its own isolated binding.
-It is the async-native equivalent of thread-local storage, and it works correctly across await boundaries.
+It's the async-native equivalent of thread-local storage, and it works correctly across await boundaries.

 services/context.py — the fixed version